 The Home Energy Assistance grant, help low-income families stay warm in Winter heating bills.
 This also applies to warm weather states.
 This program relieves financial burdens and saves lives.
 Each year eliminating the used of fireplaces, stoves, heaters, kerosene stoves to heat a home.
 Home Weatherization Program.

 This program limits the risk of carbon monoxide poisoning and accidental fire by overloaded electrical circuits.
 Making the necessary repairs, will save energy and ensure greater safety to low-income families.

 Get Help with Home Heating Help

 Federal funds are distributed to individual states to be administered to those in need.
-They make a payment directly to you utility company or you will receive a check in the first week of February to be used for utility bills.
+They make a payment directly to your utility company or you will receive a check in the first week of February to be used for utility bills.